astongemmy/jada-api/backend/README.md

 - Description: Deletes a question record from the database by referencing its id.
 - Request Body: None
-- Request Variables: Required `id` Specifies which question exactly should be deleted.
 - Request Arguments: None
+- Path Variables: Required `id` Specifies which question exactly should be deleted.
 - Returns: An object indicating a successful operation with the question id that was deleted.

 ```json